What experience do you need to be a member of Council and how much of your time will it take up?

 Elected Council members are expected to attend all meetings, whether held virtually or in person.

-- Council meeting - Tuesday 28 and Wednesday 29 September 2021 - this will include induction sessions for the 6 newly elected Council Members with the chance for new members to observe and input into the Council meeting.
+- Council business meeting - Thursday 29 September 2022 - the 6 newly elected Council Members will be able to observe and input into the Council meeting

-- Physiotherapy UK conference and Annual General Meeting - November (AGM) 2021 - the six new Council members' four-year term of office officially commences at the AGM.
+- Annual General Meeting (AGM) - Wednesday 16 November 2022 - the six new Council members' four-year term of office officially commences at the AGM

-- Council Meeting - Tuesday 8 and Wednesday 9 December 2021 - the first meeting of the new Council.
+- Council business meeting - Thursday 15 December - the first meeting of the new Council

 * The Council Shadowing Scheme enables members to observe Council Meetings, please email the governance team if you wish to observe a meeting.

-All out-of-pocket expenses involved in serving as a Council member are reimbursed, these include - cost of travel, subsistence, childcare costs, over-night accommodation if required, plus loss of earnings, see the full expense policy for details.
+All out-of-pocket expenses involved in serving as a Council member are reimbursed, these include - cost of travel, subsistence, childcare costs, over-night accommodation if required, plus loss of earnings.

 Katie Wilkie, specialist physiotherapist